twoqubed/bob/README.md

         ...
     }

-In this case, we can programtically guarantee a `Person` will always be constructed in an invalid state and will be immutable from that point forward.
+In this case, we can programtically guarantee a `Person` will always be constructed in a valid state and will be immutable from that point forward.

 ### Prototypes